Applying for a credit card: a guide

 What’s the golden rule of credit card spending?

-When it comes to using your credit card, it’s always a good idea to pay off your card in full and on time every month, or at the very least meet the minimum payment.
+When it comes to using your credit card, it’s always a good idea to pay off your card in full and on time every month – or, at the very least, meet the minimum payment.
 By doing so, you can stay on top of your borrowing while building up your credit rating.
 Bear in mind, though, that if you only make the minimum repayment it will take longer to pay off your debt and you may end up paying more in interest.